 Urban Driving Service (UDS) is subscribed to data from vehicles, traffic lights, road sensors (magnetic loops), camera’s, and also to data from other sources like data from pedestrians smartphones (sending their location),….

-UDS is processing data from all available sources, and uses prediction to analyse possible problems (craches, traffic jams).
+UDS is processing data from all available sources, and uses prediction to analyse possible problems (crashes, traffic jams).
 This information is published on oneM2M platform and it can be accessed by all subscribed devices.

 Example of data published by UDS